Spark-Liang/NoteBook/LOMA/280/ch6/Cash Value Life Insurance and Endowment Insurance.md

 - **Modified Whole Life Insurance** :

-  - can modify premium : always based on the assumption that the policyowner can earn more with time pass by.
+  - can modify premium : always based on the assumption that the policyowner can earn more with time pass by. **The initial premium is lower than the equivalent continuous-premium whole life policy.
+So the cash value growht slowly than whole life policy.**

   - can modify coverage :